okeeffed/dennisokeeffe-blog/content/blog/2020-07-10-understand-pipe-and-compose-by-implementing-them.md

 ### Commutative

-Go back to our origins of term, **commutative** derives from "commute" or "to move around".
+Going back to our origins of the term, **commutative** derives from "commute" or "to move around".

 From its origins in late Middle English: